HPV and Relationships

 We regularly receive questions about what to tell either a current or future sex partner about HPV, for example.
 The better educated you are about HPV, the easier it is to give partners the information needed to answer common questions.
-Use the information in this section (and elsewhere on ASHA’s website) to give yourself a good foundation of knowledge.
+Use the information on this page (and elsewhere on ASHA’s website) to give yourself a good foundation of knowledge.

 Talking to a Partner

 When talking to a partner, first remember that having HPV does not mean you have done anything wrong.
-As mentioned above, most sexually active people are likely to be exposed to HPV at some point, though most never have visible symptoms and remain unaware.
+Most sexually active people are likely to be exposed to HPV at some point, though most never have visible symptoms and remain unaware.
 Having HPV simply means you, like so many others, have been exposed to a common virus.
-It is not a reflection on you, your character, or your values, and conversations with partners should not be viewed as making a “confession” or offering an “apology”.
+It is not a reflection on you, your character, or your values, and conversations with partners should not be viewed as making a “confession” or offering an “apology.”

 With a new relationship it may be good to date for awhile and allow aspects of the relationship besides sex to develop as you get to know one another and become closer.

 Key Points to Share

 HPV types: There are over 100 types of HPV, about 30 of which are primarily associated with anogenital skin and sexual transmission.
 Of these types, some can cause genital warts (“low-risk” HPV) while others may cause abnormal cell changes, most commonly of the cervix (“high-risk” HPV).

 HPV Latency: It can take weeks, months, or even years after exposure to HPV before symptoms develop or the virus is detected.
 This is why it is usually impossible to determine when or from whom HPV may have been contracted.